|Abel S. Bennett - Daniel S. Boyer - Albert M. Branick - William Capron - James Carman - Emory R. Curtis

 They rest undiscovered on the property

 weather encountered in the North Atlantic that year.
-It was the first time he had been on an ocean, let alone a ship of any kind.
-Born in Mecklenburg in 1842,
+It was the first time he had ever been on a ship, and he and many of the voyagers fell ill.
+Born in

 After the family arrived in New York, their names were recorded and altered to fit the immigration standards of the time.
 Maria became Mary, Friedrich II

-became Frederick (and later, just Fred), and young Albrecht became Albert Branick.
+became Frederick (and later, just Fred), and the young boy became Albert Branick.

-A great many of Frederick's former Prussian neighbors were settling in the Michigan area.
-It was his intention to follow their lead, but while still in New York,
+A great many of Fred's former Prussian neighbors were settling in the Michigan area.
+It was his intention to follow their lead, but while still in New York, he

-he was sidelined by an unknown illness that depleted his savings.
-To acquire money for the journey and for property, he hired on with the Buffalo Car
+was sidelined by an unknown illness that depleted his savings.
+To acquire money for the journey and for property, he hired on with the Buffalo Car Company,

-In early 1858, Albert, then fifteen, moved with his sister's family to Oakland County, Michigan just southeast of Flint.
-One year later, they would relocate 38
+In early 1859, Albert, then fifteen, moved with his sister's family to Michigan, first to Macomb County, then to Oakland County, just southeast of Flint.
+One

-miles north to Genesee County where they earned income farming the land.
+year later, they relocated 38 miles north to Genesee County, where they earned income farming the land for others.

 As a teenager, Albert was beginning to define himself.
-He was adjusting to being an American, working for local growers and making many new friends his
+He was adjusting to being an American, working for local growers and making many new friends within

-own age within the rural community.
-It was a time of belonging and of being part of something greater than one self.
-His childhood memories of the Old
+the rural community.
+It was a time of belonging and of being part of something greater than himself.
+His childhood memories of the Old Country were fading.

 |Further South, events larger than the personal exodus of this small band of immigrants were coming to a bitter climax.

-In January of 1861, the Southern States began a peaceful secession from The Union.
-Threats and bluster from both sides followed, culminating on April 12,
+In January of 1861, the Southern States began a secession from The Union.
+Threats and bluster from both sides followed, culminating on April 12, 1861 with

 The poster read:

-Goths & Vandals, within reach of the Capitol.
-At a preliminary Meeting, held in this city on Saturday evening last, the following named per-sons were
+& Vandals, within reach of the Capitol.
+At a preliminary Meeting, held in this city on Saturday evening last, the following named per-sons were appointed for that

 JOHN N. INGERSOLL, R. O. WILLIAMS, M. W. QUACKENBUSH.
 Com'tee April 22, 1861"